 Application Limits: Businesses may only apply for the match once per financing round and receive no more than three separate investments from the AMP

-North Dakota Presence: Business must be headquartered in North Dakota which shall mean a) business's principal address registered with the ND Secretary of State must be a North Dakota address, and b) at least one C-Suite employee and 25% of all employees must be residents of North Dakota.
+North Dakota Presence: Business must be headquartered in North Dakota which shall mean a) business's principal address registered with the ND Secretary of State must be a North Dakota address, and b) at least one C-Suite employee and 25% of all employees and independent contractors must be residents of North Dakota.
 The company must remain in compliance with this requirement while the NDDF capital is at risk.

 - Business raises funds via an eligible investment vehicle and receives soft commitments from investors.